apache/beam/learning/tour-of-beam/learning-content/README.md

 **taskName**: Name of runnable example or motivating challenge that is accompanies this unit **solutionName**: Name of solution for motivating challenge

-### Unit material sctucture
+### Unit material structure

-Unit lerning materials should be stored in the following documents inside untit folder:
+Unit learning materials should be stored in the following documents inside the unit folder:

 - description.md
 - hint.md

 **description.md**: Markdown file containing learning unit theoretical materials or description of motivating challenge.
 All features of markdown are supported in unit learning materials.
 **hint\*.md**: Markdown file containing hint for a motivating challenge.
 There could be up to nine hints for a motivating challenge in files `hint1.md` to `hint9.md`.
-Hints are shown sequentionally in Tour of Beam.
+Hints are shown sequentially in Tour of Beam.

 ### Multilanguaage template support for learning materials

-Learning unit theoretical materials markdown files support go templates for unifying leraning materials for different SDK supported languages
+Learning unit theoretical materials markdown files support go templates for unifying learning materials for different SDK supported languages

 ```
 {{if (eq .Sdk "go")}}